 I spent the summers in my childhood years traveling to East Tennessee and staying in my uncle’s cabin on Fort Loudoun Lake.
-We always ventured into the Smokies—to Cades Cove for a bike ride or to the parkway for some family fun—but never actually stayed in Sevier County until my adult years.
+We always ventured into the Smokies—to Cades Cove for a bike ride or to the parkway for some family fun—but never took a Smoky Mountains vacation to Sevier County until my adult years.

 Three years ago, SVV’s family journeyed out to Tennessee from California during peak foliage season, and we rented a cabin right outside of Sevierville near Wears Valley.
 It was my first time staying in the thick of all the action, and I loved being so conveniently located to both the park and the area attractions.